kedacore/keda-docs/content/docs/2.0/scalers/memory.md

 - `type ` represents whether the metric type is Utilization, Value, or AverageValue.
 Required.
 - `value ` this value depends on the type setting
 	- if `type` set to `Value` this value is target value of the metric (as a quantity)
 	- if `type` set to `Utilization ` this value is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
-Currently only valid for Resource.
 	- if `type` set to `AverageValue` this value is the target value of the average of the metric across all relevant pods (quantity).
-Required.

 ### Example